metal3-io/metal3-io.github.io/try-it.md

 $ ssh centos@192.168.111.21
 ```

-### Deprovisioning Cluster and Machines
+### 2.3.
+Deprovisioning Cluster and Machines

-Deprovisioning of the cluster and machines is done just by deleting `Cluster`
-`Machine` objects or by executing the deprovision scripts in reverse order than provisioning:
+Deprovisioning of the target cluster is done just by deleting `Cluster` and `Machine` objects or by executing the deprovisioning scripts in reverse order than provisioning:

 ```sh
 $ ./scripts/v1alphaX/deprovision_worker.sh